-Leah Gilbert is an Assistant Professor in Political Science at Lewis and Clark College.
-Her research and teaching interests include democratization, civil society, regime theory, post-communist politics (with an emphasis on Russia), and European politics (with an emphasis on Germany).
+Leah Gilbert is an Associate Professor in Political Science at Lewis & Clark College.
+Her research and teaching interests include civil society, democratization, authoritarianism, post-communist politics (with an emphasis on Russia), and European politics (with an emphasis on Germany).
 She speaks German and Russian and has conducted intensive fieldwork in both languages.

 Gilbert, along with Payam Mohseni, is the author of an article that introduces a new conceptual map and taxonomy for hybrid regimes published by Studies in Comparative International Development (September 2011).
 She has also published several articles about the legal regulation of non-governmental organizations (NGOs) in nondemocratic regimes.
 This research includes the development of a unique system of measurement of legal regulatory barriers for NGOs.
 These measures are available for download at: https://payammohseni.com/papers/.

 In addition, Gilbert has published multiple articles on the development and impact of civil society on democracy in Russia and Europe.
 Currently her research explores the use of protest within the contemporary environmental movement in Germany to spur greater action to address climate change.

 BA, Political Science and German, St. Olaf College (2002)

 Leah Gilbert and Payam Mohseni.
 2020.
 “NGO Laws After the Colour Revolutions and the Arab Spring: Nondemocratic Regime Strategies in Eastern Europe and the Middle East” Mediterranean Politics, 25: 182-214.

 Leah Gilbert.
 2009.
 “The Dark Sides of Social Capital: Organized Crime in Russia” in The Paradox of Social Capital: Fueling Conflict and Building Peace through Trust and Networks, edited by Michaelene Cox.
 57-74.
 New York: Routledge.